 We use a multidisciplinary approach to decide if surgery is beneficial to a child.
 Each patient is evaluated to decide if surgical options can:

 Our team may consider the following surgical methods if your child has short bowel syndrome or if he is not effectively responding to medical and/or nutritional management:

 - Bowel lengthening procedures, including Bianchi procedure and serial transverse enteroplasty (STEP)

 - G-tube placement to help offer enteral nutrition

 Led by John-Paul Berauer, MD, Director of the Intestinal Rehabilitation Program, our team is made up of multiple pediatric specialists, including gastroenterologists, surgeons, nutritionists, nurse practitioners, nurses and social workers.

 Gastroenterologists and Hepatologists

-Our Intestinal Rehabilitation Clinic is located on the sixth floor of the Center for Advanced Pediatrics.
+Our Intestinal Rehabilitation Clinic is located at the Emory Children's Center Building near Egleston Hospital.